openintegrationhub/openintegrationhub/docs/possibleDataSyncConflicts.md

 - Implement a sync flag for changes made by an end-user.
 This ensures that changes by an end-user are not overwritten.
 Polling trigger could fetch for lastModified and syncFlag === true.
   - Requires the target system to implement a syncFlac column
   - Requires the target systems API to provide a filter for syncFlag field#

+## Handling Denied Responses

+**Problem:**

+- An update is made on dataset X in system A
+- An update is made on dataset X in system B
+- The update of system A is propagated via OIH
+- Now several options are possible:

+**Two Options:**

+1. If its an state based approach its an `dirty read`.
+Means: System B read an outdated dataset and made changes to this dataset.
+   1. Either system B is able to discard its own changes (or merge if no conflicts occured) or
+   2. System B thrwows an error message `update denied because of local changes`
+2. If its an operation based approach system B could process the update (if its not made on the same value or if its an realtiv operation) and now error is thrown

+**Question:**

+In case of 1.2: _How should OIH handle this response?_

+### Solution Strategies Handling Denied Responses

+- OIH could send a new `create object` event to system B so that two concurrent datasets exist in system B
+- Operation based approach with relativ operation so that changes are processed